Genome-of-Melody/genome_of_melody_paper/README.md

 The `000_dataset_cleaning/source_data` folder contains the source Introits dataset used in experiments.
 They are present as CantusCorpus-style CSV files.

-So far, no additional cleaning has been performed.

 ## Preprocessing

-In order to obtain inputs for the bioinformatics pipeline, we need to further preprocess the melodies.
+In order to obtain inputs for the computational procedure, we need to further preprocess the melodies.
 For phylogeny buidling, melodies should contain only notes and neume/syllable/word separators using the standard volpiano dashes.
 All barlines and other non-note characters should be removed.
 (The preprocessing steps in phylogeny building then takes care of the separators: